Xander-run/lab_homepage/_members/ruishi.md

 lastname: Zou

 teaser: >
   Ruishi Zou is currently a master's student in Computer Science at UC San Diego.
-His research interests include Human-Computer Interaction and Visualization, specifically in how AI could be engineered to derive alternative representations of information that augment the cognitive process of human information processing.
+His research interests lie in Human-Computer Interaction and Visualization, with a specific emphasis on designing human-AI systems to empower humans in understanding complex, multimodal information.
+My vision is to improve the experience and outcome of healthcare stakeholders through human-AI systems.
 profile:
   name: Ruishi Zou #your fullname here
   align: right
   image: /team/ruishi.png
-  twitter: _ray_zou # leave blank if you don't have one
+  twitter: ruishi_zou # leave blank if you don't have one
-  github: motion115 # leave blank if you don't have one
+  github: ruishizou # leave blank if you don't have one
   email: ruishi.ray.zou@gmail.com # leave blank if you don't have one
-  website: https://motion115.github.io/ # leave blank if you don't have one
+  website: https://ruishizou.github.io/ # leave blank if you don't have one
   orcid: 0009-0001-3798-6833 # leave blank if you don't have one
   address: > # your address here, use Khoury College of Computer Sciences as the default
     Khoury College of Computer Sciences<br />